youyugithub/sample_size_calculation_and_power_analysis_in_R/README.md

 ## Survival two groups

 Number of Events needed $d=(z_\beta+z_\alpha)^2/[P_A P_B (\log HR)^2]$
+Ref: Sample-Size Formula for the Proportional-Hazards Regression Model
 #### Freedman's

 TABLES OF THE NUMBER OF PATIENTS REQUIRED IN CLINICAL TRIALS USING THE LOGRANK TEST